Garmelon/forst/API.md

 Change or unset the local display name.

-The server may reject the command because the user is not in the specified room.
-If so, it will return the result `not-present`.

-The server may reject the command for an arbitrary reason.
-If so, it will return the result `rejected` and provide a human-readable reason in its reply.

 This command is idempotent.

 Note that this will cause a `user` event if the previous local display name was